-Figures 8c and d show that uncertainties of $\pm 5^{\circ}$ in inclination and $\pm 4^{\circ}$ in major axis position angle do not impact the observed distribution of gravitational torques too seriously.
-The number of Fourier terms to m=20 (Figure 8f) also has little impact.
+Figures 8c and 8d show that uncertainties of $\pm 5^{\circ}$ in inclination and $\pm 4^{\circ}$ in major-axis position angle do not impact the observed distribution of gravitational torques too seriously.
+The number of Fourier terms to m = 20 (Fig. 8f) also has little impact.

 Figure 8e shows the histograms for those galaxies where Q_g is clearly measuring a bar mostly and those where Q_g is clearly measuring a spiral.
-The distinction was made by examining the phase of the m=2 component in the region of the maximum.
-If this phase was relatively constant, then the Q_T plot was concluded to be bar-dominated at the radius of the Q_g maximum.
-Otherwise, it was concluded to be spiral-dominated.
+The distinction was made by examining the phase of the m = 2 component in the region of the maximum.
+If this phase was relatively constant, then we concluded that the Q_T plot was bar-dominated at the radius of the Q_g maximum.
+Otherwise, we concluded that it was spiral-dominated.
 Both distributions show a wide spread, although spirals are weaker on average than bars.

-Table 3 summarizes the uncertainties in individual estimates of Q_g due to inclination, position angle, and vertical scaleheight.
-The table compiles the average deviation for $i\pm 5^{\circ}$, $\phi\pm 4^{\circ}$, and the minimum and maximum values of h_z , for three bins of inclination.
+Table 3 summarizes the uncertainties in individual estimates of Q_g due to inclination, position angle, and vertical scale height.
+Here inclination i is computed using either our mean ellipse-fit axis ratios for the OSUBGS sample or $\log R{25}$ for the 2MASS sample.
+We assume the galaxies are oblate spheroids with an intrinsic axis ratio of $q_0 = 0.2$.
+The table compiles the average deviation for $i \pm 5^\circ$, $\phi \pm 4^\circ$, and the minimum and maximum values of h_z for three bins of inclination.

 In Table 4 and Figure 9, we look for any systematic effects due to inclination.
-Figure 9 shows plots of Q_g versus inclination i, where i is computed using either our mean ellipse-fit axis ratios for the OSUBGS sample, or $\log R{25}$ for the 2MASS sample.
-We compute i assuming oblate spheroids and an intrinsic axis ratio q_0 =0.2.
+Figure 9 shows plots of Q_g versus inclination i for the three de Vancouleurs families as well as the full sample.
 The figure shows no strong systematic effect with inclination.
-This is verified in Table 4, where we compile the mean Q_g values for each sample in Figure 9 divided around the median: 45°6 for the SA sample, 40°7 for the SAB sample, 42°6 for the SB sample, and 42°7 for the full sample.
-Except for the SAB sample, the high and low inclination samples have the same means within the mean errors.
+This is verified in Table 4, where we compile the mean Q_g values for each sample in Figure 9 divided around the median: 45°.6 for the SA sample, 40°.7 for the SAB sample, 42°.6 for the SB sample, and 42°.7 for the full sample.
+Except for the SAB sample, the high- and low-inclination samples have the same means within the mean errors.